 Kingston is a somewhat small borough located in the state of Pennsylvania.
 With a population of 12,941 people and five constituent neighborhoods, Kingston is the 79th largest community in Pennsylvania.
-Kingston has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Kingston was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Kingston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Kingston is a decidedly white-collar borough, with fully 85.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kingston is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Kingston who work in office and administrative support (16.64%), healthcare (11.79%), and sales jobs (10.69%).
+There are especially a lot of people living in Kingston who work in office and administrative support (16.27%), healthcare (11.68%), and sales jobs (9.93%).

 The most common language spoken in Kingston is English.
 Other important languages spoken here include Spanish and Chinese.